Dipshikha Chakravortty

 Dipshikha Chakravortty is an Indian microbiologist, molecular pathologist and a professor at the department of Microbiology and Cell Biology at the Indian Institute of Science.
-Known for her studies on Salmonella and antibacterial resistance, Chakravortty is an elected fellow of the National Academy of Sciences, India, the Indian Academy of Sciences and the Indian National Science Academy.
+Known for her studies on Salmonella and antibacterial resistance, Chakravortty is an elected fellow of The World Academy of Sciences (FTWAS), the National Academy of Sciences, India, the Indian Academy of Sciences and the Indian National Science Academy.
 The Department of Biotechnology of the Government of India awarded her the National Bioscience Award for Career Development, one of the highest Indian science awards, for her contributions to biosciences, in 2010.

 Biography

 Dipshikha Chakravortty was born in 1968 at Jabalpur, in the second largest Indian state of Madhya Pradesh to Santosh Kumar Chakravortty and Bani Chakravortty.
 Her early schooling was in Mumbai where the family had moved soon after her birth.
 After earning a bachelor's degree in microbiology from LAD College for Women of Rashtrasant Tukadoji Maharaj Nagpur University, and a master's degree in microbiology from the University of Nagpur.
-She did her doctoral studies, assisted by junior and senior research fellowships, under the guidance of K. S. Nandakumar at the National Centre for Cell Science which secured her a PhD from Savitribai Phule Pune University.
+She did her doctoral studies, assisted by junior and senior research fellowships, under the guidance of K. S. Nandakumar at the National Centre for Cell Science which secured her a Ph.D. from Savitribai Phule Pune University.
 Thereafter, she moved to Japan for her post-doctoral studies and completed it under the supervision of Takashi Yokochi of Aichi Medical University.
-Subsequently, she took up a research position at the laboratory of Michael Hensel in Erlangen, Germany and worked there on an Alexander von Humboldt fellowship.
+Subsequently, she took up a research position at the laboratory of Michael Hensel in Erlangen, Germany, and worked there on an Alexander von Humboldt fellowship.
 On her return to India in 2004, she joined the Department of Microbiology and Cell Biology of the Indian Institute of Science (IISc) as a faculty, where she holds the position of a professor.
 At IISc, she has established her laboratory, Molecular Pathogenesis Lab and hosts a number of researchers and scholars.

 Chakravortty resides at IISc Campus, in Bengaluru, Karnataka.